-Website localization is the process of modifying an existing website to make it accessible, usable and culturally suitable to a target audience.
-Website localization is a multi-layered process needing both programming expertise and linguistic/cultural knowledge.
-If either is missing, the chances are that a localization project will encounter problems.
+Website localisation is the process of modifying an existing website to make it accessible, usable and culturally suitable to a target audience.
+Website localisation is a multi-layered process needing both programming expertise and linguistic/cultural knowledge.
+If either is missing, the chances are that a localisation project will encounter problems.

-In the majority of cases it is the lack of linguistic and cultural input that lets a website localization project down.
-In order to give an insight into the impact culture has on website localization the following examples depict areas in which a solid understanding of the target culture is necessary.
+In the majority of cases it is the lack of linguistic and cultural input that lets a website localisation project down.
+In order to give an insight into the impact culture has on website localisation the following examples depict areas in which a solid understanding of the target culture is necessary.

 Translating a website from English into another language is not as simple as it may appear.
 There are numerous factors that have to be taken into consideration when translating a websites’ content.